 There’s nothing quite like having an eye on your team’s most important acquisition or renewals and making sure everyone’s prepped in advance by subject matter experts.
 With ongoing coaching, you can always craft a tailored, scenario-based presentation for your must-win opportunities.
 It’s an unbeatable approach.
 (While you’re at it, provide everyone with very trackable KPIs as you watch whether each major deal succeeds).

 Rolling out new sales messaging is like hitting the reset button.
 It’s all about behavior change and transformation.
 Think of new messaging kickoff events as jet packs designed to break through organizational inertia.

 Get your sales reps to buy in.
 Make sure they’re revved up and prepared to succeed right from the start.
 You need to create a catalyst for change that leaves them wanting more—more messaging, more content, more skills, and more coaching.
 Give them that and they’ll stay motivated for what comes next.

 Tim Riesterer has dedicated his career to improving the conversations that marketers and salespeople have with prospects and customers.
-His books, “Customer Message Management”, “Conversations that Win the Complex Sale”, and “Three Value Conversations” focus on improving market-ready messages and tools to win more deals.
+His books, “Customer Message Management” and “Three Value Conversations” focus on improving market-ready messages and tools to win more deals.
 As Chief Strategy and Research Officer, he sets the direction and develops products for Corporate Visions, a leading marketing and sales messaging, content, and training company.